 Born in South Carolina to impoverished parents on March 15, 1767, Jackson began life quite differently compared to the previous six presidents.
 At 13, Jackson joined the Continental Army as a courier during the Revolutionary War.
 (Jackson was also the last president to have served during the Revolutionary War).
 Losing his father before his birth, the war then obliterated Jackson's family.
 Losing his two brothers and mother during the war fostered an intense hatred for the British that Jackson maintained his whole life.

 Jackson initially had a sporadic education.
 After the war, Jackson taught himself to read and read law books so that he could find work as a lawyer in Tennessee in 1787.
-The wild frontier life suited Jackson and succeeded based upon his own hard work and merit.
-He became one of the first congressmen representing Tennessee, later a Tennessee senator in 1797, and appointed to the Tennessee Supreme Court in 1798.
-These accomplishes set Jackson apart from most men, yet they would pail in comparison to Jackson’s military career in the War of 1812.
+The wild frontier life suited Jackson, and he succeeded based upon his own hard work and merit.
+He became one of the first congressmen representing Tennessee, later a Tennessee senator in 1797, and was appointed to the Tennessee Supreme Court in 1798.
+These accomplishments set Jackson apart from most men, yet they would pale in comparison to Jackson’s military career in the War of 1812.

 As “the spokesman” of the common man, Jackson showed concern for issues such as farming and mechanic advancement, anti- banking, and egalitarian principles.
-It was these issues that aided Jackson in remaining popular with the common man ideals.
-Most farmers had no use for credit and the coins or paper was ultimately favorable.
+These issues aided Jackson in remaining popular with the common man's ideals.
+Most farmers had no use for credit, and the coins or paper were ultimately favorable.
 Jackson also set out on a crusade against the Bank of the United States.
-He believed that the bank only profited the wealthy men.
+He believed that the bank only profited from the wealthy men.
 Therefore a bank is of no use for a democracy; if the common man cannot benefit from it.
 Jackson thus vetoed the re-charter of the second bank.
 Jackson’s early life reflected that of a common man, but every action in his adult life was the action of an uncommon man who did not understand the actual rules of economics.
 Perhaps then doesn't that make Jackson a common man?

 Latner, Richard B. The Presidency of Andrew Jackson: White House Politics, 1829-